 Efforts to breed this subspecies in captivity began in the mid 1990s with the importation of four wild caught animals to the Duke Lemur Center.
-There is an SSP in place for this lemur and all North American institutions holding this species are working together cooperatively to maintain genetic diversity.
-The DLC houses North America’s only 2 breeding females with long term plans to increase the population of this rare lemur.
-A total of 10 males and 3 females live at Duke.
+There is an SSP (Species Survival Plan) in place for this lemur and institutions holding this species are working together cooperatively to maintain genetic diversity.
+There are only four female blue-eyed black lemurs of breeding age in North America.
+Of these, three reside at the Duke Lemur Center: Margret, Wiig, and West.
+The fourth, Poots, was born at the DLC but lives at the Los Angeles Zoo.
+A total of 8 males and 7 females live at Duke.

 How you can help blue-eyed black lemurs